Gopal Singh Nepali

-Gopal Singh Nepali (11 August 1911 – 17 April 1963) was an Indian poet of Hindi literature and a lyricist of Bollywood.
+Gopal Singh Nepali (born Gopal Bahadur Singh; 11 August 1911 – 17 April 1963) was an Indian poet of Hindi literature and a lyricist of Bollywood.
 He was the son of Rel Bahadur Singh and Saraswati.
-He was born on birthday of Lord Krishna (Krishna Janmashtami).
-His association with Bollywood spanned around two decades, beginning in 1944 and ended with his death in 1963.
+He was born on 11 August 1911, on the birthday of Lord Krishna (Krishna Janmashtami), which got him his name.
+His association with Bollywood spanned around two decades, beginning in 1944 and ended with his death in 1963, penning songs for around 51 films, he had a successful collaboration with music director Chitragupta Srivastava for whom he wrote songs the maximum in his career.

 He was a poet of post-Chhayavaad period, and he wrote several collections of Hindi poems including "Umang" (published in 1933).
 The names of famous poetry collections such as Umang, Ragini, panchhi, Neelima, Himalaya ne Pukara etc. are notable in their important works.
 He also wrote collections of Nepali poem as 'Kalpana'.
 He was also a journalist and edited at least four Hindi magazines, namely, Ratlam Times, Chitrapat, Sudha, and Yogi.

 He was very respected along with his contemporaries Mahadevi Verma, Sumitranandan Pant, Suryakant Tripathi, Ramdhari Sigh Dinkar etc. His works have been included in course of different universities of India.
 He was born in Bettiah in the state of Bihar.

 During Sino-Indian War of 1962, he wrote many patriotic songs and poems which include Savan.
-He died on 17 April 1963 in Bhagalpur platform no. 2.
+He died at a premature age of 51 on 17 April 1963 in Bhagalpur Railway Junction platform no. 2.